Owen-Oertell/aoc22/README.md

-# aoc22
+# Advent of Code
-Advent of Code!
+Python probably.